-The SCTG is a coalition comprised of a diverse set of institutional and individual members working to advance the practice of self-care to improve health around the globe.
-Members include representatives of multilateral and bilateral organizations, private foundations, governments, civil society, inter-governmental and non-governmental organizations, advocacy groups, research and academic institutions, and the private sector.
+The SCTG is comporised of a diverse set of institutional and individual members working to advance the practice of self-care to improve health around the globe.
+Members include representatives of multilateral and bilateral organizations, private foundations, governments, civil society, intergovernmental-governmental and and non-nongovernmental organizations, advocacy groups, research and academic institutions, and the private sector.

 Learning and sharing

 Members can share their experiences and lessons learned with each other and hear from other self-care experts and stakeholders through a range of mechanisms, including:

 - The SCTG Learning Lab hosts webinars, meetings, and events for members on how to advance self-care practice and policy effectively.

 - Members can use a members-only online community to connect with others working in their region or their topics of focus.

 - The SCTG information portal will allow members to access research, guidance, frameworks, templates, and tools to advance self-care

 - Monthly SCTG e-newsletters provide the latest updates and information on self-care, including spotlights on SCTG members

 Setting the self-care agenda

 - The Evidence and Learning Working Group contributes, develops, and promotes evidence to fill gaps in information identified and prioritized by implementers, advocates, and policymakers to accelerate the policy and practice of self-care.